archatelain/code-for-eco-532/poly.md

 1. Data is not the absolute, immaculate, objective truth of the world.
 Check your data sources and try to understand your database's limitations.
 2. Data by itself is meaningless.
 Economic theory and econometrics will help you extract interesting insights out of your databases.

 I hope you found this tutorial interesting.
-Feel free to send me any comments/questions by mail: germain.gauthier[at]polytechnique.edu
+Feel free to send me any comments/questions by mail: arnault.chatelain[at]ensae.fr

 ## Additional Material